CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_intro.md

 import { TwitterTimelineEmbed } from "react-twitter-embed";
 import Admonition from '@theme/Admonition';

-# ICASSP SPGC Cadenza Challenge 2025: Predicting Lyric Intelligibility
+# ICASSP 2026 Cadenza Challenge: Predicting Lyric Intelligibility

 :::warning[🚧 Website Under Construction  🚧]
 The full release will be on the 1st of September.